raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  - Updated changelog date formatting, conforming it to the widely-accepted standard for changelogs
 Fixes:
  - Fixed a mistake in the update checker that caused it to not actually display the new version number
+ - Fixed small typo in changelog for v0.8.0

 v0.8.2 - 2016-1-9
 General Additions / Changes: